gasperjw1/Nothing/README.md

 All the necessary information to run the program is located in the folder named `initialInformation`.
 All the csv files created as a result of running the program will be located in the folder named `results`.
+Both these folders currently contain files due to the program being ran already.